zack2016/smarthome/modules/mqtt/README.md

 ## Requirements

-This module is running under SmmartHomeNG versions beyond v1.6.
+This module is running under SmartHomeNG versions beyond v1.6.

 > Note: This module needs the module handling in SmartHomeNG to be activated.
 Make sure, that `use_modules`in `etc/smarthome.yaml` is **not** set to False!